 We have continued to enhance the details of the strategy of school improvement embedded in the EB Model.
 We most recently summarized our findings in the sixth edition of our textbook (Odden & Picus, 2020) as well as in several books that profile schools and districts that have moved the student achievement needle (Odden & Archibald, 2009; Odden, 2009; Odden, 2012).
 We have also studied dramatically improving schools in Vermont, Maine and Maryland as part of school finance studies we completed in those states.
-We found the theory of improvement embodied in the EB Model is reflected in nearly all these successful schools (Picus, Odden, et al., 2011; Picus, Odden, et al., 2013; Odden & Picus, 2015b).
+In 2020, we studied ten improving and consistently high performing schools in Wyoming.
+We found the theory of improvement embodied in the EB Model is reflected in nearly all these successful schools (Picus, Odden, et al., 2011; Picus, Odden, et al., 2013; Odden & Picus, 2015b), including the Wyoming case studies.
 Importantly, other researchers and analysts have found similar features of schools that significantly improve student performance and reduce achievement gaps (Blankstein, 2010, 2011; Chenoweth, 2007, 2009, 2017).

 Greg Duncan and Richard Murnane (2014) reached similar conclusions.
 They note that for all students to have a chance at success in the emerging global economy, they will need high quality preschool programs, followed by effective elementary and secondary schools.
-The key features needed in each school include: 1) leadership focused on improving instructional practice; 2) organizing teachers in each school into teams that over time create a set of effective instructional practices and deploy them systematically in all classrooms; 3) a culture of assistance (e.g., instructional coaches and ongoing professional development) and accountability (e.g., adults taking responsibility for the impact of their school actions on student performance); and 4) an array of extra help strategies to extend learning time for any student who needs more time to achieve to standards.
+The key features needed in each school include: 1) leadership focused on improving instructional practice; 2) organizing teachers in each school into teams that over time create a set of effective instructional practices that are deployed systematically in all classrooms; 3) a culture of assistance (e.g., instructional coaches and ongoing professional development) and accountability (e.g., adults taking responsibility for the impact of their school actions on student performance); and 4) an array of extra help strategies to extend learning time for any student who needs more time to achieve to standards.

 Although the details of studies of improving and high performing schools vary, and different authors highlight somewhat different elements of the process, the overall findings are more similar than different.
-This suggests all schools can improve if they have adequate resources -a reality for Wyoming schools- and deploy them effectively.
+This suggests all schools can improve if they have adequate resources-a reality for Wyoming schools- and deploy them effectively.